1. Make a sorter with ping pong balls and a yogurt container.

 9. Hide a toy under a blanket.

 This activity is so easy, it can be played any time, and is always a hit.
 I hide a toy underneath a tablecloth/sheet and my toddler is trying to find it.
 When she finds it, i hide another one, so this activity can last as long as you want it to.
-Our toddler loves this one, she would bring me a tablecloth all the time to show that she wants to play.
+Scarlett loves it so much, she would bring me a tablecloth all the time to show that she wants to play.

 10. Feed an animal with pom poms.